Free Initial Assessment

 Category

-What is parental alienation and how does it impact the child?
+What is parental alienation, and how does it impact the child?

 What behaviour creates parental alienation?

 This behaviour may involve one parent speaking in a derogatory manner about the other parent, perhaps belittling them or not allowing the child to talk about them, restricting contact with that parent, or doing anything that would impinge on a child’s ability to enjoy time and connection with the other parent.
-One parent may make the child believe that the other parent is not able to look after them adequately, making the child reliant upon them rather than the other parent.
-As a result, the child may become concerned the other parent does not love them or cannot be trusted.

 What can happen once parental alienation has been identified?